-- a) Paratransit may use taxis to provide a limited number of trips based on budget availability. - b) Both taxis for ambulatory customers and those using mobility devices may be used. - c) Taxis will charge paratransit the meter rate for each trip and bill the City directly. - d) Customers cannot request a taxi for their trip. - e) Customers needing intensive assistance such as those travelling with an attendant and those who must be met by an attendant, are not eligible for taxi trips since paratransit cannot ensure the same service standards related to escorting customers.
+- a) Paratransit may use taxis to provide a limited number of trips based on budget availability. - b) Both taxis for ambulatory customers and those using mobility devices may be used.
+Ambulatory customers will be secured using the lap and shoulder belt and customers using a mobility device will be secured using a 4 point floor securement system and lap and shoulder belt. - c) Taxis will charge paratransit the meter rate for each trip and bill the City directly.
+Customers will be asked to sign a taxi chit at the end of their trip.
+The amount written on the chit should match what is displayed on the meter. - d) Customers cannot request a taxi for their trip. - e) Customers needing intensive assistance, such as those travelling with an attendant and those who must be met by an attendant, are not eligible for taxi trips since paratransit cannot ensure the same service standards related to escorting customers.

-f) Paratransit may move a trip scheduled on a taxi to a bus and vice versa.
-Customers who are eligible to use taxis are expected to watch out for both types of vehicles.
+- f) Paratransit may move a trip scheduled on a taxi to a bus and vice versa.
+Customers who are eligible to use taxis are expected to watch out for both types of vehicles. - g) Customers pay for a taxi trip the same as a paratransit trip using a fare payment card or a cash fare.